Chapter 7 offers way to settle unpaid medical debts

 Some people regard filing for bankruptcy as shameful, but they may not understand that bankruptcy was created for the express purpose of allowing honest debtors to obtain a fresh financial start.
 Before filing for bankruptcy, an individual should consult a bankruptcy attorney to understand its pros and cons.
 Once someone has decided to file for bankruptcy, the attorney can represent that person in court.

-An experience bankruptcy attorney can handle the legal aspects of the case, allowing the debtor to focus on paying off the debts.
+An experienced bankruptcy attorney can handle the legal aspects of the case, allowing the debtor to focus on paying off the debts.

 Source: FOX Business, “Medical bankruptcies are still a problem, here’s what to expect,” Donna Fuscaldo, Feb.
 18, 2014